Ankit-Chitosiya/Multi-Agent-QA-on-Financial-Documents/README.md

 _From Raw Financial Reports to Structured, Reasoned Answers_

 This repository contains **Task 1** and **Task 2** of a financial document analysis project, implemented in Python and Jupyter notebooks.
-The project focuses on extracting structured financial data from documents and enhancing answers using web search.
+The project focuses on extracting structured financial data from documents analyzing and enhancing answers using web search.

 ---